algorithmiaio/dev-center/_posts/clients/2016-01-11-aws-lambda.md

 title:  "AWS Lambda"
 excerpt: "Run Algorithmia code in response to events with AWS Lambda."
 permalink: /application-development/lang-guides/aws-lambda
-date:   2016-01-11 15:00:38
+date: 2016-07-12
 categories: clients
 tags: [clients]
 show_related: true
-author: liz_rush
 image:
     teaser: /language_logos/lambda.png
 ---

 AWS Lambda is a compute service that runs your code in response to events and automatically manages the compute resources for you, making it easy to build applications that respond quickly to new information.

 ### Algorithmia + Lambda